tinic/constixel/README.md

 - Simple fillrect, line and fillcircle drawing functions.
 - Various other simple image manipulation operations.

+> [!NOTE]
+> This library is not designed for high fidelity graphics generation and should be more thought of a utility library.

 ## Applications

 - Interface rendering on embedded devices.